sammmlow/openspacesg/source/_build/html/_sources/conduct.rst.txt

 Community Code of Conduct
 =========================

 Open Space Singapore is a volunteer-driven community interest group with a sincere passion for the development of space science and technology, in Singapore.
 Everyone, from students to young academics and engineers, are extremely welcome to participate and contribute!
-Of course, as with any well-meaning and good-spirited community, a proper code of conduct would be helpful to guide us in our growth towards ethical and professional conduct.
+Of course, as with any well-meaning and good-spirited community, a properly established code of conduct would be helpful to guide the community in its ethical and professional conduct.

-It is therefore, agreed upon by members of the Open Space Singapore (OSSG) Community, that the following code of conduct, also open-sourced and written by said members of the community, will be adhered to as ethically and as professionally as possible, in all manner of participation and contribution.
-It is also agreed upon that the following codes of conduct are general guidelines for the community, and not to be interpreted as an article of the law, a statute, or a part of the constitution of Singapore.
+It is therefore agreed upon by members of the Open Space Singapore (OSSG) Community, that the following code of conduct, also open-sourced and written by said members of the community, will be adhered to as ethically and as professionally as possible, in all manner of participation and contribution.
+It is also agreed upon that the following codes of conduct are general guidelines for the community, and not to be interpreted or represented as a formal article of the law, a legal statute, or a part of the constitution of Singapore.

-|
-|
 |

 Code of Conduct for All Participants